 Investment Management & Private Funds

-Our attorneys help clients become more streamlined and efficient.
+Our attorneys help our fund clients become more streamlined and efficient.
 We assist with structuring and tax issues, ERISA concerns, regulatory scrutiny, platform acquisitions, purchase and disposition of add-ons and other fund assets.
 Our regional rates allow for flexibility as we address our clients’ needs.

 Investment Management & Private Funds Snapshot of Strengths